-TCATNashville operates under the premise of academic honesty.
+Tennessee College of Applied Technology Nashville operates under the premise of academic honesty.
 The policy is that plagiarism and cheating are prohibited.
 It is the instructors' responsibility to create an environment in which academic honesty is expected, it is the students' obligation to uphold this policy.
 (See TBR Policy 3:02:00:01 regarding Student Conduct and Disciplinary Sanctions - page 90)